Edit audio and video by editing text

-Descript is a text-based audio and video editing platform that allows users to edit media by editing transcripts.
+Descript is an audio and video editing application that lets users edit media by editing a text transcript.

 AI Panel Score